e271828e/Flight.jl/docs/notes/design/framework_design.md

-**The trace header captures the full initial state** `(x, m, z)` **plus the initial root-slot values** at `init!` (v0.7 — an unfed `mixture = 0.5` never appears in any batch, so replay is broken without them; the init/trim services own slot initialization, §19, and the header capture extends naturally) — the one full-state capture in a normal run, and the other half of what "given the initial state and the trace, the log is recomputable" requires.
+**The trace header captures the full initial state** `(x, m, z)` **plus the initial root-slot values** at `init!` (v0.7 — an unfed `mixture = 0.5` never appears in any batch, so replay is broken without them; the init/trim services own slot initialization (§16.6), and the header capture extends naturally) — the one full-state capture in a normal run, and the other half of what "given the initial state and the trace, the log is recomputable" requires.
 Header plus batches are the *primary* record; everything else, the state trajectory included, is